 In Figure 4 the attackers have shifted back to the compromised supplier account and are requesting a change of bank to intercept the payment.

-It’s also notable that this email is using both authority and urgency, both common in BEC attacks.
+It’s also notable that this email is using both authority and urgency, both common social engineering tactics in BEC attacks.
 Also notable is that the fraudulent emails are devoid of any malware payload such as an attachment or URL.
 There are no links or attachments for the victims to click.

 Taken as a whole, this shows how attackers weave together identity deception, authority, and urgency while using tactics like account compromise and impersonation pivot all to make a fraudulent bank account change request seem legitimate so that target will pay the invoices to the threat actor’s bank account.

 How Proofpoint Protects Against BEC/EAC Supplier Invoicing Fraud Scams

 Proofpoint provides a multi-layered solution to help organizations protect against supplier invoicing fraud.
 First, as part of Proofpoint Email Protection, NexusAI for BEC Detection dynamically analyzes a wide range of message attributes, including header information, domain, and message body to determine if a message is an impostor message.
 Proofpoint Email Protection delivers unique value to Proofpoint customers in the following ways:

 - The Nexus Threat Graph aggregates and correlates trillions of threat data points across email, cloud accounts, domains and more.
 Threat visibility across multiple attack vectors is a critical element to identify a fraudulent message from a compromised account.